tobiasleon-04/azure-vm-web/README.md

 # Azure VM Web Server Project

-This project demonstrates how to deploy and configure a web server on a Linux Virtual Machine in Microsoft Azure using only free-tier resources.
+This project demonstrates how to deploy and configure a web server on a Linux Virtual Machine in Microsoft Azure.

 ## Quick look
 A simple Nginx-based static site is hosted on an Azure Ubuntu VM.
 The project shows skills in: